 Yes.
 Our Portfolio Analysis Engine can answer questions about metros or rank performance across all properties in a portfolio.
 Our machine-learning-powered analysts provide desktop access for you to ask questions or pull market scorecards for any market of interest.

 Yes.
-Our large investment clients use our bulk analysis tools to create portfolio definitions to ask the engine questions about acquisition and disposition decisions.
+For example, Our investment management clients use our bulk analysis tools to create portfolio definitions on the Research Suite to for queries about acquisition and disposition decisions.

 StratoDem Analytics uses the same definition for household net worth as used by the Federal Reserve: total household assets less total household liabilities.